Weber Knapp Blog

 Plus, designers must determine which type of hinge to use and weigh the benefits of mechanical springs vs. gas springs

-Tailoring Heavy-Duty Hinge Installation for Each Project
+Making Heavy-Duty Hinge Installation Work for Your Project

 Installation will be different for every application and project.
 Installing counterbalance hinges on a high-end grill might be different than incorporating a motion control hinge in a Murphy bed design.